udkadam/UrgentImportantMatrix-EisenhowerMatrix-PriorityMatrix/README.md

 # EisenhowerMatrix - Eisenhower Decision Matrix, or Urgent-Important Matrix UrgentImportantMatrix
 Tool helps to prioritize work based on urgency &amp; importance/business value.
 Developed based on Eisenhower Matrix also known as Eisenhower Box, Eisenhower Decision Matrix,   Features - no installation required,  no database is required.
 Just download single html file &amp; start using tool.

+## Getting Started

+By downloading single file "SingleFileEisenhowerMatrix.html" user can start using this tool.

 As per Wikipedia -  The "Eisenhower Method"[11] or "Eisenhower Principle" is a method that utilizes the principles of importance and urgency to organize priorities and workload.
 This method stems from a quote attributed to Dwight D. Eisenhower: